HosseinDehban1991/R-Python/README.md

-#h1
+ title: "Use R and Python Together"
-# title: "Use R and Python Together"
+ title: "Use R and Python Together"
 # author: "Hossein Dehban_Feb 2024"

 # Step1: Install Python